ssempervirens/ssempervirens.github.io/_pages/index.md

 ## Who?

-I am a data analyst, researcher, python developer, and reporter interested in machine learning, statistics, maps, privacy, technical communication, open source research, and public interest technology.

-I am currently a data reporter at the Associated Press and a fellow with Report for America.
+Currently, I am a data reporter on the climate and environment team at The Associated Press.
+I do the data science and analysis work that supports our climate coverage broadly, from disappearing sea ice to wildfires.

 Previously, I was a data science fellow at [Human Rights Data Analysis Group](https://hrdag.org/people/camille-fassett/).
-Before that, I worked as a reporter/researcher at [Freedom of the Press Foundation](https://freedom.press/news/?author=741).
+Before that, I did digital rights, civil liberties, and whistleblower protection research at Freedom of the Press Foundation.

+I'm based in Seattle, and my interests include forests, cartography, freedom, trail running, and aerial arts.

 "Even when the truth isn't hopeful, the telling of it is." — Andrea Gibson